joeinfosec/ThreatIntelligence/README.md

 6) Best Practices for Applying Threat Intelligence => https://shorturl.at/dCY39
 7) Threat Intelligence: What is it, How can it protect you from Today's Advanced Cyber-Attacks? => https://shorturl.at/bcBI7
 8) The Importance of Cyber Threat Intelligence for CERTs => https://shorturl.at/ghzDX
+9) Guide to Cyber Threat Information Sharing => https://shorturl.at/fmzOT